Williams scores 2 TDs, Notre Dame stifles Georgia Tech 31-13

+Notre Dame (6-0, 5-0 Atlantic Coast Conference) won’t have to face Trevor Lawrence, the star quarterback who will have to sit out the game after testing positive for COVID-19.

+“I feel for him.
+I know this is probably killing him inside,” Book said.
+“But he doesn’t play defense.
+We’ve got to do what we do..”

-Williams shook off a fumble that Georgia Tech returned for a touchdown to score on runs of 2 and 4 yards.
+Book completed 18 of 26 passes for 199 yards in another efficient performance.
+Williams shook off a fumble that Georgia Tech returned for a long touchdown, scoring on runs of 2 and 4 yards.
 He finished with 76 yards on 15 carries.

-Next up for Notre Dame: a showdown against No. 1 Clemson in South Bend.
-And the Irish won’t have to face, Trevor Lawrence, the star quarterback who will have to sit out the game after testing positive for COVID-19.
+Notre Dame had nine tackles behind the line, five sacks and two forced fumbles.

+Hayes was the standout, forcing both fumbles and coming up with his first two sacks of the season.
+Safety Kyle Hamilton contributed five tackles, two of them behind the line, and broke up a pass.

 Leading the ACC in time of possession and ranked in the top 10 nationally, Notre Dame lived up to its ball-hogging reputation on the very first possession.
 Book guided a 15-play, 81-yard drive that included four straight third-down conversions before an 8-yard touchdown pass to Joe Wilkins.